chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 data bag show
 -----------------------------------------------------
-The following ``knife data bag show`` settings can be added to the knife.rb file:
+The following ``knife data bag show`` settings can be added to the config.rb file:

 ``knife[:secret]``
    Adds the the ``--secret`` option.